Sava: Navigation and ports

-Road, rail and pipeline transport
+Road, rail, and pipeline transport

-The Sava River valley is also a route for road and rail traffic.
+The Sava Valley is also a route for road and rail traffic.
 The river valley routes are a part of the Pan-European Corridor X, and forming junctions with Pan-European Corridors V, Vb, Vc, Xa and Xb in area of Ljubljana (V), Zagreb (Vb, Xa), Slavonski Šamac (Vc), and Belgrade (Xb).
 The motorways forming the Pan-European Corridor X in the area—Slovenia's A2, Croatia's A3 and Serbia's A1 motorways—represent a part of European route E70 Bordeaux–Turin–Ljubljana–Zagreb–Belgrade–Bucharest, and the European route E61 Villach–Ljubljana–Trieste–Rijeka.
 A largely double track and electrifried railway is also a part of the Corridor X. The railway was a part of the Simplon-Orient-Express and Direct-Orient-Express routes.
 The navigable river course between Belgrade and Galdovo north of Sisak is spanned by 25 bridges.
 The Sava River valley east of Sisak is also used as a route for the Jadranski naftovod, a crude oil pipeline.
 The system connects the Port of Rijeka oil terminal to oil refineries in Rijeka and Sisak, to Bosanski Brod in Bosnia-Herzegovina, as well as Novi Sad and Pančevo in Serbia.